Read This First

 Prompt 2: Provide 5 cases in which insights from behavioral economics has positively influenced policy.

-The central claim is this: Behavioral economics has significantly influenced policy-making across various domains, leading to interventions designed to nudge people toward better choices without restricting their freedom of choice.
+In plain terms: Behavioral economics has significantly influenced policy-making across various domains, leading to interventions designed to nudge people toward better choices without restricting their freedom of choice.

 The introduction of automatic enrollment in retirement savings plans in the United States and similar “Save More Tomorrow” programs encourage employees to commit a portion of their future salary increases toward retirement savings.
 These policies leverage inertia and loss aversion, as individuals are more likely to remain in a plan once enrolled and view their future salary increases as less impactful on their current consumption.
 This has led to increased participation rates in retirement savings programs.